GDQuest/website/content/post/2018/06/godot-course-update-9/index.md

 ## There's more!

-There's more, like the new [Free Godot projects](https://github.com/GDquest/Godot-engine-tutorial-demos) we worked on lately.
+There's more, like the new [Free Godot projects](https://github.com/GDQuest/Godot-engine-tutorial-demos) we worked on lately.
 That's quite a lot of news to take on all at once already, so let's cut it here for now.
-The best way to stay posted is probably to [follow GDquest on Twitter](https://twitter.com/NathanGDquest).
+The best way to stay posted is probably to [follow GDQuest on Twitter](https://twitter.com/NathanGDQuest).

 ![Deer sticking its tongue out in Nara Park](deers-in-the-park.jpg)